vippsas/vipps-developers/settlements/sftp-report-service/README.md

 A public SSH key must be provided.

-SFTP users are created, associated with a public SSH key, and given access to the reports of all the merchant's sale units (MSNs).
+SFTP users are created, associated with a public SSH key, and given access to the reports of all the merchant's sales units (MSNs).

 It possible to use the same public SSH key for multiple merchants, and for multiple MSNs.